vichrist/BillBoards/README.md

 Hop on the live link, sign up, create a budget by filling in the requested info, and then start adding budget items to any of the categories.

 ## Questions
-Also feel free to check out my GitHub page here: https://github.com/vichrist
+Feel free to check out our GitHub page here: https://github.com/vichrist/BillBoards